Everything we know about Rubbish on The Masked Singer UK

 Who is Rubbish?

-Rubbish will make their first appearance on the show on Saturday 7 January – as of yet, they have not performed, and there have been no official identity clues revealed.
+Rubbish made their first appearance on the show on Saturday 7 January, to the intro music of “Parklife” by Blur.

-So, there isn’t much to know about Rubbish yet, apart from the tagline: “There's no time to waste – it's Rubbish!”
+“I’m the one you’ve bin waiting for, and I’m here to work... clean up, that’s what I do best...
+I’m here to pick up litter, or as some call it, garbage,” he said.

-If the costume is any hint of the celebrity inside, it may indicate someone who’s famous for working with cleaning, waste, or decluttering.
+Rubbish appeared to hint that he had been in a band but had later gone solo.
+Another clue came in the form of a red bin with “No 1” written on it.

 The Masked Singer airs Saturdays at 7pm on ITV.